 Awarding the Scholarship and Witnessing its Impact

-Once the principal for a scholarship endowment reaches $25,000, the College will annually award to a student 4.75% of the fund's 3-year average market value.
+Once the principal for a scholarship endowment reaches $25,000, the College will annually award to a student 4.75% of the fund's three year average market value.
 Donors and the student recipients are invited to meet one another at an annual campus event.
+To view photos from the 2014-2015 Scholarship Luncheon, click here.
 Donors and student recipients also are encouraged to be in contact beyond the event so that donors might continue to mentor and inspire their students.

 Concurrent Importance of Current-Use Giving